Deja Vu All Over Again

 MAGA Hats in Congress can only run on the economy by lying about it.
 But there is the border, which they declare is a MAJOR CRISIS!!!!!!!
 The more deliberative Republicans and Democrats in the Senate have made great progress towards a bipartisan bill to address the southern border problems in a number of substantial ways.
 MAGA Hats in the US House are, so far, against the bill.
 The reason is that if they vote for it and the border issue improves, there’s no reason for anyone to vote for them in the next election.
 They lose their power.

-MAGA voters are either really stupid, or then will wake up and see that they’ve been used.
+MAGA voters are either really stupid, or they will wake up and see that they’ve been used.

 Here’s a video on this.